About the Housewright Company

 This project was the jumping-off point to countless more challenging, fun, and rewarding projects.
 We did major renovations to a large shingle-style home in Annisquam.
 We built many design/build homes, additions, garages, and barns.
 To date, our largest project has been the total renovation – inside and out – of a 7,000-square-foot seaside “cottage” with an attached carriage house and detached pool house.

 During this project I changed the name of our business, incorporating under The Housewright Company.
-We were becoming popular, and so many people referred to me simply as “Housewright” no one was able to find us in the
+We were becoming popular, and so many people referred to me simply as “Housewright” no one was able to find us in the phone book.
+We are still hard to find, mainly because we find all our work by word of mouth, and have an advertising budget of … just about nothing.

 The first ten years in business left me with a lot to be proud of: honoring my word, finishing what I started, paying all my bills and taxes, and sustaining a healthy happy family relationship.
 Of course, there are quite a few satisfying projects to look back on as well.
 I look forward to another twenty years of success, seasoned liberally with my trademark sense of humor.